The Basics of Meal Timing and Eating Habits

 According to research, before the 1980s, adults consume 82-85% of calories from meals and the remaining calories from snacks.
 Nowadays, meals only make up 70-75% of our daily calories, and the remaining come from snacks.
 Less than 1% of adults eat or drink from 1 am to 6 am.

-The ideal timing for meals is as follows:
+Based on research, the ideal timing for meals is as follows:

 - Eat a high protein and calorie-dense breakfast.
 The ideal time is 7 am and within 30 minutes after you wake up.